Market Intelligence Report • Updated: April 2026

 46/100

 A score of 46 indicates a buyer's market edging toward balance.
-Buyers retain negotiating power, but the improving sales pace signals that conditions are gradually shifting as spring approaches.
+Buyers retain meaningful negotiating leverage, but the improving sales pace and rising new listings signal that conditions are gradually shifting as the spring market builds momentum.

 Benchmark Prices — February 2026